keymanapp/keyman/linux/README.md

 ##### Installing for ibus to use ibus-kmfl

+- The process to build and install everything is:

+    * `make devreconf` (or `make reconf`) to create the build system and set the version
+    * `make configure
+    * `make` to build
+    * `sudo make install` to install to /usr/local

 - Some of the files must be installed to `/usr/share/` so `make install` must be run as `sudo`.

- - To do this run `make install_local`
+ - To do this run ` sudo make install`

     * This will install to /usr/local
         * and `/usr/share/ibus/component/kmfl.xml` and `/usr/share/kmfl/icons`

-    * If you already have the ibus-kmfl package installed then build.sh will move the file `/usr/share/ibus/component/kmfl.xml` to `/usr/share/doc/ibus-kmfl/`
+    * If you already have the ibus-kmfl package installed then it will move the file `/usr/share/ibus/component/kmfl.xml` to `/usr/share/doc/ibus-kmfl/`

-        * run `make uninstall_local` to put it back again
+        * run `make uninstall` to uninstall everything and put it back again

 #### Manually